-As shown in the consolidated financial statements, income from investment banking services comprises the main contributor to net income.
-With the anticipated growth in assets under management, the Bank expects to increase the proportion of recurring income from management fees going forward to provide an increased level of sustainable income
+As shown by the reviewed interim condensed consolidated financial statements, income from investment banking services is the main contributor to net income.
+With the anticipated growth in assets under management, the Bank expects to increase the proportion of recurring income from management fees going forward to provide an increased level of sustainable income.